martintefra/Multi-Modal-Hate-Speech-Detection/README.md

 ## Datasets

-The dataset can be downloaded from the following link:
+The dataset can be downloaded from the following link.
+After unzipping this should be placed in the folder under the name archive.
+Preprocessing needs to be done in order to place the corresponding images in the data folder.

 ```sh
 https://drive.google.com/file/d/1S9mMhZFkntNnYdO-1dZXwF_8XIiFcmlF/view